DS-X1/Unciv-Updater/README.md

 Go to its installation directory --> Compiler --> Ahk2Exe.exe to compile the Updater

 To compile the Extractor:
-Get PS2EXE-GUI from https://github.com/MScholtes/TechNet-Gallery/tree/master/PS2EXE-GUI
+Get PS2EXE-GUI from https://github.com/MScholtes/TechNet-Gallery/tree/master/PS2EXE-GUI, then compile the Unciv_Extractor.ps1 file from there.
-Compile the Unciv_Extractor.ps1 file.